Azure/meta-azure-service-broker/docs/azure-sql-db-failover-group.md

   ```

   And here is an optional provisioning parameter `userRoles` you can add to the json file, to specify the roles of the new users created in binding.
 If not present, the default role is db_owner.
 More details about roles: https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/database-level-roles?view=sql-server-2017#fixed-database-roles.
+  If roles are not fine-grained for you, there is another provisioning parameter `userPermissions`.
+The final permissions of the user created in binding will be `userRoles` plus `userPermissions`.

   For example,